dakeshi/book/manuscript/introduction.md

 > In Reactive Programming, the value of `a` would be automatically updated based on the new values.

 We understand RP as a paradigm where the information/data/events flow in an “channel” and our program/logic reacts according to these events.
 These channels where the information flows through  are called **streams** and the information sent are **events**.
 All the events that take place in our app are now **events sources**, and these sources are **observables**.
-When they send event, we are responsible to operate with them, combining, mapping, filtering, or just simply, consuming them.
+When they send events, we are responsible to operate with them, combining, mapping, filtering, or just simply, consuming them.
 Some examples of streams could be:

 1. A web request where the data source would be the API client, and the events sent, the responses from the server.
 2. The tap event on a button.
 The button itself would be the data source and the taps on the button would be the actions.